jinnabaalu/jinnabalu.github.io/README.md

-# Jinna Baalu Profile Page
+# Jinna Balu Profile Page

 Need help in building the profile page [Connect with me on LinkedIN](https://www.linkedin.com/in/jinnabaalu/)